Via Transportation

-Via Transportation, Inc. is a technology company that provides software as a service (SaaS) and operations to improve public transportation networks for cities, transit agencies, schools and universities, healthcare providers, and corporations around the world.
-Via offers fully managed transit services as well as transportation planning tools, consulting services, operational support, and navigation.
+Via Transportation, Inc. (operating as Via) is an American technology company that develops transit management software as a service (SaaS) and provides operational support for cities, transit agencies, schools and universities, healthcare providers, and corporations around the world.
+Founded in 2012, the company's software supports fully managed transit services, including planning, scheduling, daily operations, driver and fleet management, rider tools, consulting, and data analytics.

-Founded in 2012, Via is headquartered in New York City with offices around the world.
-As of March 2024, Via serves more than 700 global partners such as King County Metro in Seattle, Transport for London, Transport for New South Wales in Australia, and Berliner Verkehrsbetriebe in Germany.
+Founded in 2012, Via is headquartered in New York City with additional offices globally.
+As of 2025, Via served more than 800 global partners such as King County Metro in Seattle, Transport for London, Transport for New South Wales in Australia, and Berliner Verkehrsbetriebe in Germany.

-Via focuses on making transportation more equitable and accessible for all populations including paratransit riders, school-aged children, elderly populations, and low income riders.

 History

 Founding and early years

 Daniel Ramot and Oren Shoval co-founded Via in 2012.
 The company began as a ridesharing service on New York's Upper East Side before expanding citywide.
-Commuters could book a shared ride for $5.
+Via used dynamic routing to group riders more efficiently, matching each rider with passengers heading in the same direction, and directing riders to virtual bus stops to meet their ride.
 Eventually the consumer business expanded to Washington D.C., Chicago, London, and Amsterdam.

+Shift to public transit software

 In 2017, the company began offering its software and operational support to municipalities and transit agencies.
 Partners could buy Via’s software to use as their own white labeled transportation service, or they could have Via handle operations as well, including vehicle fleets, drivers, and on-the-ground management and support staff.

-Service highlights

-Arlington Transportation

-In December 2017, Via partnered with the city of Arlington, Texas to operate 10 on-demand vans as replacements for buses.
-In 2023, it expanded into neighboring Tarrant County.
-The program continues today as Arlington's only government subsidized transportation service and has also expanded into neighboring Tarrant County.

-Fort Worth, Texas

-In July 2019, Trinity Metro and Via launched microtransit service ZIPZONE to allow easier access to commerce hubs and other transit.
-It marked Via’s third service in the state.
-The service started with one on-demand zone, and expanded to 3 additional on-demand zones operated by Via and 1 SaaS zone operated by Trinity Metro by June 2022 — all powered by Via’s platform and rider app.

-Germany

-Via operates more than 40 services throughout the country.

-In 2021, Region Hannover in Hannover, Germany, contracted with Via to launch Sprinti.
-As of 2023, Sprinti serves more than 360,000 residents and received the German Mobility Award in December 2023.

-In September 2022, Via and Berlin’s public transport company launched BVG Muva to create better connectivity to the wider BVG transit network, and provide equitable mobility access for marginalized communities.
-Consequently, the service gave riders with disabilities access to subway stations that were not wheelchair accessible.
-In its initial phase, BVG Muva was only available for select subway and train lines.
-As of 2024, it is available citywide at non-barrier-free stations.

-In November 2023, Via announced new partnerships with public transport companies in Germany to take over the operations of 10 on-demand public transport services formerly operated by CleverShuttle.